Nicole, Ige-Hutto, DIRECTOR OF DIGITAL STRATEGY

 • Nicole Ige-Hutto

-Nicole Ige-Hutto, Director of Digital Strategy
+Nicole Ige-Hutto, Senior Director of Digital Strategy

 Nicole brings to BDI a passion for using marketing to tell powerful stories of unique organizations and the people they serve.
 Her heart beats for the hurting, oppressed, and forgotten.
 She has spent over 10-years working with nonprofits around the world – from national organizations, to small nonprofits in rural India, to local nonprofits in Southern California.